Of the various qualities attributed to Empedocles, humility was not one of them. He is quoted as saying:

 Empedocles and the Four Elements

-Empedocles is different from the other philosophers we have studied so far in that he did not develop a new philosophy.
+Empedocles is different from other philosophers we have studied so far in that he did not develop a new philosophy.
 Instead, he sought to bring cohesion to and reconcile the thoughts of his predecessors.9

 For the most part, the philosophers I have written about had only one archè of the universe, one universal cause or substance that gave rise to all other things.
 Empedocles was unique in that he came up with four archès: the elements earth, air, fire, and water.
 This is the foundation of his belief, that there are four elements that give rise to all other things.
 He also called these “roots,” using a botanical metaphor to stress the seed nature of these elements in sprouting and growing into all that exists.10

-This view of four elements has been with us ever since Empedocles derived it.
+This view of the four elements has been with us ever since Empedocles derived it.
 Although we know from modern chemistry that there are 92 naturally-occurring elements, there is something mysterious about Empedocles’ designation that has intrigued us ever since.

 Below are four paintings by impressionist painter Elena Kotliarker, born in Kiev, Ukraine in 1969.
 These are entitled Four Elements: Earth, Air, Fire, and Water.
 Can you guess which painting corresponds to which element?